 What symptoms develop due to hyperthyroidism?

-When you thyroid gland is overactive and produce excessive amounts of hormones then this a condition called hyperthyroidism.
-Hyperthyroidism is fraught with more complications as it can lead to eye problems (known as orbitopathy), osteoporosis, heart conditions such as arrhythmias and atrial fibrillation.
+When your thyroid gland is overactive and produces excessive amounts of hormones then this is a condition called hyperthyroidism.
+Hyperthyroidism is fraught with more complications as it can lead to eye problems (known as orbitopathy), osteoporosis, heart conditions such as arrhythmias, and atrial fibrillation.

 The common symptoms of hyperthyroidism include: